Experts say one of the best ways to build muscle is to incorporate strength training into your workout.

 You’ll also need to use your biceps, triceps, and pecs (pectoralis major/minor) to pull yourself up.

 Your abdominal muscles, or core, stabilize you as you climb.
 A tight core helps alleviate fatigue in your upper body muscles during a climb.
 Without a strong core, climbing is nearly impossible.

 Even though the upper body needs strength to pull upward, your lower body is just as important in climbing.
 The quadriceps help push your body upward from a bent leg to a straight leg.

 Your glutes help you get your hips closer to the wall, and your calf muscles enable you to raise your heels and stay steady when on a thin ledge.

 While climbing strength training is an excellent way to build muscle, it shouldn’t necessarily be your only workout activity.
 It all comes down to what your fitness goals are.

 In general, climbing is an excellent replacement for cardio.
 If you hate running or going on the elliptical, climbing can be a unique alternative for you to try.

 Beginner climbers will see an increase in muscle mass.
 But, at some point, climbers’ muscles plateau.
 Climbers don’t usually continue to build large muscles.
 If you look at famous climbers, they are lean, cut, and toned.

-If you want to bulk up, you will need to incorporate different types of training into your workout routine.
-For example, if you climb three times a week, you may want to do targeted weight training twice a week.
+If you want to bulk up, you must incorporate different types of training into your workout routine.
+For example, if you climb three times a week, you may want to do targeted weight training twice weekly.

 Adding in heavier weights will help you build bigger muscles if that is your goal.